What are the best glass baby bottles?

 2. Anti-Colic Dr. Brown’s Glass Bottles

-If you need a glass anti-colic bottle then check out the ever famous Dr Browns bottles.
+If you need an anti-colic bottle then check out the ever famous Dr Browns glass bottles.
 Highly recommend by lactation consultants for breastfeeding moms who express.
 That’s because the teats are truly ‘slow flow’.
 Your baby has control over the speed the milk just like at the breast.
 These bottles are also highly recommended if you have moved on to feeding expressed milk to your preemie baby.

 The bottles are sturdy and easy to hold, plus the glass helps them to heat up faster than the plastic version.
 These measurements are etched into the side of the glass so you don’t need to worry about them rubbing off after a few washes.